2020 Simulator User Group week #14 summary

 Simulator Deployments

-• An RC deployment is planned for Wednesday, January 22nd, but no details were available at the time of writing.
+• An RC deployment is pending for Wednesday, March 25th, but details were TBA at the time of writing this summary, so please refer to the deployment thread for updates

 SL Viewer

-There have been no viewer updates to marks the start of the week, leaving the official pipelines as follows:
+There have been no viewer updates to mark the start of the week to leave the official viewer pipelines as follows:

 • Release channel cohorts: